RBowering/thalmic-takehome/submission.md

 Care must be given to make sure that requests receiving valid errors do not get queued, and if you do want this process to be obvious to the user, then the failed requests could be stored in the store so that the UI can know that something is pending.

 ### More complex filtering
-While I have implemented a bit more complex filtering in my submission, to make this a product for more than technical people or domain experts, a pop-over UI would have to be created to select which relevant fields will be searched.
+While I have implemented slightly complex filtering in my submission, to make this a product for more than technical people or domain experts, a pop-over UI would have to be created to select which relevant fields will be searched.
 This could also include sorting options to make it easier to scan through the results.

 In order to get this right I would need to ask the operators what their most common use cases are when using this tool.
 What information do they actually care about?
 What terminology might they use that doesn't line up with the technical implementation.
 This would be very important in creating intuitive labelling.